ScalHive/Interview-Tasks/Middle_level_positions/Scala_Software_Engineer/README.md

 # Middle Scala Software Engineer

 ## What will you do:
-- Candidate will work in agile environment.
+- Candidate will work in agile environment
+- Contribute to software and architectural design decisions
 - Conduct automated testing of the software
+- Contribute to Open Source projects, blogs etc.
 - Deliver high quality solutions in tight timeframes to meet demanding customer requirements
 - Work closely with business and other IT units to gather and understand requirements
-- Contribute to software and architectural design decisions
 - Contribute to a robust automated test suite to work in a continuous integration continuous deployment environment
 - Become involved in the internal DevOps and Scala guilds, building relationships with other developers and identifying implementing best practices
 - Building systems that can query large volumes of data